-Graphic image depicting the exposure triangle of photography including the settings of aperture, ISO, and shutter speed by Cramer Imaging
+Graphic image depicting the exposure triangle of photography including the settings of aperture, ISO, and shutter speed by Audrey Cramer Photography

 I’ll break each portion of exposure down individually.
 Then I’ll give you some examples of the exposure triangle in action.